Introduction to Kerberos

 Step 2: Obtaining a Service Granting Ticket

-For that client to inform his workstation that he wants to contact another user X., the client needs a ticket to communicate with the X. At this point, the client workstation creates a message intended for a ticket-granting server, which contains the below-mentioned items:
+For that client to inform his workstation that he wants to contact another user X., the client needs a ticket to communicate with X. At this point, the client workstation creates a message intended for a ticket-granting server, which contains the below-mentioned items:

 - Ticket granting ticket.